Oddments of High Unimportance

 In the afternoon I seemed to do nothing but oddments of high unimportance.

 I went on a Bennett binge last year.
-I suppose I first became aware of him through posts on Zhurnalwiki, the proprietor of which has several admiring pages devoted to Bennett’s writings on stoicism and what Bennett called (in one of his essay collections) “Mental Efficiency.”
+I suppose I first became aware of him through posts on the Zhurnalwiki site (now Zhurnaly.com), whose proprietor has several admiring pages devoted to Bennett’s writings on stoicism and what Bennett called (in one of his essay collections) “Mental Efficiency.”
 And in fact it’s in his essays of self-help (which ran originally as a series of newspaper articles) that I first made my acquaintance with him.

 You can find more on Bennett and his work with just a little research or reading some of his works online, but here’s the potted history: